algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 Paul is a director of the JACOBI GROUP.
 He is 38 years old.
 He is single since he broke up with Maria his ex wife 3 years ago.
 He live in Vierzon close to the company.
 To go to work, he goes on foot but from time to time he use his car if he need to move somewhere during the day.
 He is a serious person when it's about work but outside of it he have a lot of humor.
 He is really meticullous and prepare everything in advance to avoid last minutes problems.
 First at 9AM he goes to the reception, take off his coat and begin speaking with Patrick who was already here.
 While the conservation continue, he saw on the screen that one of the visitor that should come at 10:30 AM will be late by 30 min.
 He note the information and went back to his office.
 At 11 AM, he meets with Christophe.
 At lunch time, he eat with everyone and discuss with his employee.
-He talk about the new patnership with Veolia and think it's important that the worker of the company know this information.
+He talk about the new patnership with VEOLIA and think it's important that the worker of the company know this information.
 Afterward he decided to ask the content manager Justine to display the new patnership directly on the screen.
 At the end of the day, he came back to the reception, take his coat and go back to his house.

 ### 6.3.
 Employee Sophie:

 Sophie is a employee of the JACOBI GROUP.
 She is 29 years old.
 She is married with Nathan for 5 years.
 They have one child named Jerome which is 3 years old.
-She lives in mereau.
+She lives in Mereau.
 In order to go to work she use her personal car.
 She is an energetic person, she like doing sports and work-out at the gym.
 She is ponctual and curious.
 First, she arrived at the company and goes to the reception.
 She takes a quick look on the screen and left in order to go to work.
 At lunch break, she eat with the other member of the company.
 She look at the screen during the conversation and happened to learn that there are a reunion with everyone to talk about the future of the company in 2 weeks.
 Afterward, she finishes her lunch and go back to work.
 At the end of the day, she goes back to home.